 Reimbursements are the basic transaction for an RSO.
-An RSO member will make a purchase for the group, and then will be compensated via a check from the University.
+An RSO member will make a purchase for the group, and then will be compensated via a check or direct deposit from the University.
 The funds are directly deducted from your RSO account.
-Before your make a purchase for reimbursement don’t hesitate to use a Tax Exempt form and check that the purchase will be reimbursable.

 New Process for Receiving Reimbursement Payments

 Students can now receive reimbursements as a direct deposit through the University’s Workday System.

 - Submit your reimbursements through Blueprint using the same process.

 - Then, Shared Services will send each student an email with directions on setting up a direct deposit and pay dates for their reimbursement check once their reimbursement request has been submitted.